 - i.
 Homework: Homework assignments designed to prepare students for lectures/labs and provide additional practice on the concepts learned in lectures & labs.
 Homework assignments may consist of readings, podcasts, written assignments, pre- and post-laboratory assignments, discussion boards, and contributions to shared documents.
 A score of Outstanding (O) can only be earned for on-time submissions.
 Every student gets 1, no questions asked, 24-hour extension on a homework assignment during the semester.
 For the single extension to apply, students must send the request for the extension to the course instructor, prior to the assignment deadline.
 The extension is only for homework assignments and does not apply to final project assignments. - ii.
-Quizzes: During the semester, there will be three scheduled quizzes: July 17th, July 31st, and August 7th.
-Students should inform the instructor if there is a conflict with the scheduled quizzes.
+Quizzes: During the semester, there will be two quizzes scheduled on July 17th and July 31st.
+Students should inform the instructor if need to miss the scheduled quiz.
 A score of Outstanding (O) cannot be earned for make-up quizzes. - iii.
-Final project: Students will work in a group to conduct research on a forensic case of interest and share their findings with the class through a mini podcast.
-Students will submit a bibliography and audio draft during the semester for feedback, and to ensure that everyone remains on track prior to the submission of the final podcast.
+Final project: Students will work in a group to conduct research on a forensic case or topic of interest.
+Students will submit progress reports during the semester for feedback and to ensure that everyone remains on track prior to the submission of the final project report.
+Students will also share their results and conclusion with the class through a mini podcast.
 A score of Outstanding (O) can only be earned for on-time submissions.
 Additional details on the final project will be available on Moodle.

 Grades are assigned as the highest grade level in which all the criteria are met.
 Letter grade scale:

-Grade/ Assignment Homework Quizzes Final project A 5/5 complete with a score of O on at least 1 3/3 complete with a score of O on at least 1 Complete all assignments with a score of O on at least 2 В 5/5 complete 3/3 complete Complete all assignments with a score of O on at least 1 С 4/5 complete 2/3 complete Complete all assignments D 3/5 complete 1/3 complete 1/3 Е Fewer than 3 complete Fewer than 1 complete Incomplete
+Grade/ Assignment Homework Quizzes Final project A 10/10 - 9/10 complete with a score of O on at least 4 2/2 complete Complete all assignments with a score of O on at least 2 В 8/10 complete 2/2 complete Complete all assignments with a score of O on at least 1 С 7/10 complete 1/2 complete Complete assignments with S D 6/10 complete 1/2 complete Incomplete Е Fewer than 6 complete 0 complete Incomplete

-Active engagement: Includes attendance, participation during lectures/labs, discussions, and contribution to written format (classwork, discussion board, peer-review, work distribution form, polls, etc.).
+Active engagement: Includes attendance, participation during lectures/labs, discussions, and contribution to written format (classwork, polls, peer-review, discussion board, etc.).
 Active engagement will determine a + or - designation to the base course grade.
 The table below indicates how engagement credits are earned/lost.

-Engagement credit Course activity +1 credit per class Attendance and participation in lectures and labs +1 credit per assignment Completing classwork, polls, discussion boards, and work distribution forms +1 credit per evaluation Submitting a peer-evaluation on another groups mini podcast -0.5 credit per class More than 10 minutes late to class -1 credit per occurrence Inappropriate or disruptive classroom conduct (bullying, intimidation, etc.)
+Engagement credit Course activity +1 credit per class Attendance and participation +1 credit Asking relevant questions or providing constructive feedback on a peer's progress report +1 credit Submitting a peer-evaluation on another groups mini podcast -0.5 credit per class More than 10 minutes late to class -1 credit per occurrence Inappropriate or disruptive classroom conduct (bullying, intimidation, etc.)

 The + or - grade designations are assigned according to the table below.
-The total number of credits available will depend on the number of classes and written format assignments held across the semester.
+The total number of credits available will depend on the number of classes and peer-evaluations held across the semester.
 Revisions do not apply towards active engagement.